PowerShift Publications 2018-2011

 Resource Curse 4.0 – Raw Materials, Human Rights and Industry 4.0

 The publication by Hannah Pilgrim, Merle Groneweg and Michael Reckordt sheds light on the consequences of the fourth industrial revolution, known as Industry 4.0, for the raw materials sector.
 She argues that the increasing need for specific raw materials needed for new technologies poses significant social and environmental challenges.
 In particular, it highlights the impact on working conditions, pollution and the intensification of the resource curse in resource-rich countries of the Global South.
-The authors call for a political rethink and the implementation of a sustainable and equitable raw materials policy that protects human rights and reduces the absolute consumption of raw materials.
+The authors call for a political rethinking and the implementation of a sustainable and equitable raw materials policy that protects human rights and reduces the absolute consumption of raw materials.

 In a joint statement, civil society organisations from Canada and Europe strongly oppose the ratification of the CETA agreement between the EU and Canada and criticise the disregard for their concerns about a more democratic and transparent trade policy during the negotiations.
 They warn of the negative effects of CETA, such as strengthening corporate rights to the detriment of public services, the environment, public health and the labour market.
-The organisations call on parliaments in Europe and Canada to vote against CETA and advocate for a trade policy that prioritises equity, sustainability and the involvement of civil society.
+The organisations call on parliaments in Europe and Canada to vote against CETA and to advocate for a trade policy that prioritizes justice, sustainability and the involvement of civil society.

-This publication by Corporate Europe Observatory and PowerShift criticises the continuation of ISDS mechanisms under the new name ICS in trade agreements such as TTIP and CETA, warns of the dangers to democracy and public interest.
+This publication by Corporate Europe Observatory and PowerShift criticizes the continuation of ISDS mechanisms under the new name ICS in trade agreements such as TTIP and CETA, warns of the dangers to democracy and public interest.

 The zombie ISDS (Eng)